-I recently had the pleasure of traveling to the Yukon in search of Aurora Borealis (Northern Lights).
+I had the pleasure of traveling to the Yukon in search of Aurora Borealis (Northern Lights) awhile ago.
 Photos of this phenomenon are always pretty spectacular and I wondered if I could capture something similar but in time lapse format using my GoPro.
 As a backup I also packed my trusty Panasonic Lumix, a nice compact camera with all the requisite manual controls.

 Other issues to consider in long term time lapse photography include battery life and leaving a device out in the elements for a period of time (and the associated mounting and anti-theft challenges).